Amin-Chogueur/online-library/README.md

-# 📚 Bookstore Client App
+# 📚Online library Client App

-A modern and responsive bookstore application built with **React**, **TypeScript**, and **Tailwind CSS**.
+A modern and responsive Online library application built with **React**, **TypeScript**, and **Tailwind CSS**.
 This app allows users to browse a curated collection of books, filter by category, search by title, manage their favorites and cart, and place orders with cash-on-delivery.
-All data is powered by an API provided by the Bookstore Admin Dashboard.
+All data is powered by an API provided by the library Admin Panel.

 ---

 ## 🚀 Features

-- 🔍 **Browse & Search Books**
+- 🔍 **Browse & Search Products**
   Users can explore the entire collection with:

   - **Category filtering** (server-side)